On Thursday, the Minister of Defense of the Netherlands Ruben Brekelmans visited Erbil and visited the Dutch troops in the Kurdistan Region.

 Minister Brekelmans previously visited the Kurdistan Region on December 23, 2024, after meeting with officials in Baghdad.

 “The fight against ISIS led to a lot of casualties from the Peshmerga side, so they sacrificed a lot,” Minister Brekelmans told Kurdistan Chronicle at the time.
+“They took a very prominent role in fighting ISIS, and we were very happy that we could support them in this,” he added.

 The Netherlands, Germany, the UK, and the United States are part of the Military Advisory Group that aims to unite the partisan Patriotic Union of Kurdistan’s 70s Unit and the Kurdistan Democratic Party’s 80s Unit under the command of the Ministry of Peshmerga Affairs.